Clonazepam Addiction and Treatment

-For the most part Americans abuse benzodiazepines with a rapid onset but people might also mix them with other substances like alcohol, opioids or anything else.
+For the most part, Americans abuse benzodiazepines with a rapid onset but people might also mix them with other substances like alcohol, opioids or anything else.
 Even though combining prescription drugs may seem like an intensified euphoria, what it actually does is slow down reaction time to dangerous levels.

-Understanding risks of clonazepam abuse is not only vital to your recovery, but also to your life.
+Understanding risks of clonazepam abuse are not only vital to your recovery, but also to your life.
 The Drug Enforcement Administration reported that “81,427 case mentions, 31,255 single exposures, and 11 deaths associated with benzodiazepines in 2010.
 There were an estimated 345,691 emergency department visits attributed to benzodiazepines in 2010, a statistically significant increase from 271,698 visits in 2008.”

 Questions About Treatment?

 Call now to be connected with one of our compassionate treatment specialists.1-888-966-8973

 Clonazepam is the generic version of Klonopin which belongs to a class of drugs known as benzodiazepines.
 Benzodiazepines depress the central nervous system and make you feel relaxed.
 Clonazepam a sedative that works on an imbalance of chemicals in the brain by treating sleep disorders, panic disorders, and epileptic seizures.